Perl-Evozon/PearlBee/README.md

 <h3>Version</h3>
 0.9
 <h3>Setup</h3>
 You can try it for yourself!
-All you need is a linux system and a few dependencies installed.
+All you need is a Unix-based system and a few dependencies installed.

 <ul>
 <li>make</li>